Eeta: Plot

-Gopalan (M. G. Soman) is a local owner of a cane wholesale business as he purchases the canes from workers and sells them for a high price.
+Gopalan is a local owner of a cane wholesale business as he purchases the canes from workers and sells them for a high price.
 But he is a dishonest person as he smuggles in sandalwood too, between cane business.
-Varuthunni (Madhu) is the chief of workers and they believe Gopalan.
-Varuthunni's adopted son is Ramu (Kamal Haasan) and he is in love with Sreedevi, (Seema) daughter of Narayanan, (Jose Prakash) co-worker of Varuthunni.
-Annamma (Sheela) is a widow and she too likes Ramu, even though he is younger than her.
+Varuthunni is the chief of workers and they believe Gopalan.
+Varuthunni's adopted son is Ramu and he is in love with Sreedevi, daughter of Narayanan, co-worker of Varuthunni.
+Annamma is a widow and she too likes Ramu, even though he is younger than her.

 Gopalan gets caught in sandalwood smuggling, but escapes by blaming Varuthunni.
 The conflict between Varuthunni and Gopalan creates issues among the cane workers and most of them join forces with Varuthunni as he is an honest person.
 The workers decide to provide cane only to Varuthunni and not to Gopalan, which hurts Gopalan's business and his equation with his boss.
 In the meantime, Annamma, seduces Ramu and they become intimate.

 Gopalan's team destroys Varuthunni's cane stacks and thus the issue between the two gets bigger.
-Sensing the danger of the situation, Gopalan decides to bump off Varuthunni, but this plan was informed to Ramu, who is down by fever by Varuthunni's friend (Sankaradi).
+Sensing the danger of the situation, Gopalan decides to bump off Varuthunni, but this plan was informed to Ramu, who is down by fever by Varuthunni's friend.
 At the same time, Annamma reveals to Ramu that she is pregnant.

 Shattered, Ramu, unable to make a decision frantically goes in search of his father Varuthunni to save him from the death plot of Gopalan, but he is beaten to pulp by Gopalan's gang.
 He traces his father, but before he is informed of the plot, Gopalan shoots Varuthunni, but the bullet hits Ramu as he jumps in front of his father to save him.
 Shattered, Varuthunni kills Gopalan and Ramu in his last moments requests his father to take care of his child, now carried by Annamma, and dies in the lap of his loving father Varuthunni shattering many dreams and hopes.